 If you use the plan to organize the estimated worklog we have to introduce an important consideration:

 Let’s use again the simple example of Project A (again it has been moved in the future):

 Here is what you see when you enter in the plan for the resource R1.

 The first row represents the operator load that is there to help the user to correctly insert the plan.

-In this case we are looking at a future task so the estimated work is distributed equally through the task days.
+In this case we are looking at a future project so the estimated work is distributed equally through the project days.

 Now we supposed that we want to work on project A for 8 hours on Thursday and Friday

 Here is the result on the operator load: